rakaiskandar/midterm-gigih-3.0/README.md

 ## Tokopedia Play Clone API Midterm GIGIH 3.0

-Tokopedia Play Clone API Service uses Express and MongoDB provide http request and response, store data to MongoDB.
+Tokopedia Play Clone Backend API Service use Express and MongoDB provide http request and response also store data to MongoDB.

 ## About the project

 This repository project made for fulfillment task midterm GIGIH 3.0.

 ## Features

 - Get all video
 - Get products by video id
 - Get comments by video id